Arturo Benedetti Michelangeli (1920-1995)

 Cesare Augusto Tallone, Fede e lavoro, memorie di un accordatore, Milano 1971

-1965: With Nicola Filiberto di Matteo and Giuseppe Boccanegra, he founded the BDM record label in Bologna, for which he recorded Beethoven's Sonata Op.
+In 1965, with Nicola Filiberto di Matteo and Giuseppe Boccanegra, Benedetti Michelangeli founded the BDM record label in Bologna, for which he recorded Beethoven's Sonata Op.
 111 and some sonatas by Scarlatti and Galuppi (later released by Decca).
-In Berlin, his last concerts with von Karajan.
+In Berlin, his last concerts with Herbert von Karajan.

 Grieg: Piano Concerto in A minor, Op.16 (also Hindemith's Music for Strings and Brass and Tchaikovsky's Symphony No.6 in B minor, Pathétique)